CloudNativeSDWAN/cnwan-reader/README.md

 Events will be now sent to `localhost:5588/my/path/events`.
-As an example of no prefix path, `--adaptor-api localhost:8080` will instruct the CNWAN Reader to send events on `localhost:8080/events` instead of `localhost:8080/cnwan/events`.
+As an example of no prefix path, `--adaptor-api localhost:8080` will instruct the CN-WAN Reader to send events on `localhost:8080/events` instead of `localhost:8080/cnwan/events`.
 If a port is not provided, `80` will be used as default.

-Please follow [OpenAPI Specification](#openapi-specification) to learn more about adaptors and [Example](#example) for a complete usage example that includes a CNWAN Adaptor endpoint as well.
+Please follow [OpenAPI Specification](#openapi-specification) to learn more about adaptors and [Example](#example) for a complete usage example that includes a CN-WAN Adaptor endpoint as well.

 ### Metadata Key

-The CNWAN Reader only reads services that have the provided metadata key.
+The CN-WAN Reader only reads services that have the provided metadata key.

 For example, the following flag